aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.pivot/pivotfiltercollection/add/_index.md

 | :- | :- | :- |
 | field_index | int | the PivotField index |
 | type | [`PivotFilterType`](/cells/python-net/aspose.cells.pivot/pivotfiltertype) | the PivotFilter type |
+### Remarks

+NOTE: This method is now obsolete.
+Instead, please use PivotFilterCollection.AddValueFilter(),AddTop10Filter(),AddLabelFilter() and AddDateFilter() methods.
+This method will be removed 12 months later since November 2024.
+Aspose apologizes for any inconvenience you may have experienced.

 ### See Also